- The internal components of the battery are faulty (Section 4A).

 - Defective wiper motor (Section 12).

-- One or more washer jets defective
+- One or more washer jets are faulty

-- Washer jet clogged.
+- The washer jet is clogged.

 - Not enough fluid in the washer reservoir ("Weekly checks").

-- Blown fuse (Section 12).
+- The fuse has blown (Section 12).

 - Defective washer switch (Section 12).